rowokii/A2C_TangyPack/README.md

 # A2C_TangyPack
 Allows VGA and HDMI (DVI) video device to be connected to Apple IIc/IIc+

+If you want to purchase one, it's avaiable from ct6502.org: [https://ct6502.org/product/tangypack/](https://ct6502.org/product/tangypack/)

 ### WARNING!!!
 Do not plug/unplug the device to/from the Apple IIc with the power on.
 Damage to the device and/or to your Apple IIc can occur.
 It is strongly recommended to lock the screw terminal down to prevent the device from being accidentally disconnected.

 * HDMI specification allows for hot plugging the connector.